Everything Microsoft announced at Build 2019

 Back in December, Microsoft announced that it was embracing Google’s Chromium open source project for its own Edge desktop browser — the first Chromium builds for Windows 10 started rolling out last month.
 At Build 2019 yesterday, Microsoft announced that the Chromium-powered Edge will be getting a special Internet Explorer (IE) mode, new privacy tools, and a feature called “collections” that uses what the company calls “cloud-powered intelligence” to collect and organize content you find while browsing.

 Microsoft also used Build 2019 to introduce new tools aimed at helping political parties and governments combat interference.
-One of those tools was ElectionGuard, an open source SDK that enables officials to conduct random audits on election results.
+One of those tools was ElectionGuard, an open source SDK that enables officials to conduct random audits of election results.
 Another was M365 for Campaigns, which — for $5 per user per month — will be offered to U.S. federal election campaign candidates and committees to help improve their email security.

 And finally, a small but interesting gaming-related nugget emerged from Build 2019.
 Nadella announced on stage that Microsoft had partnered with publisher Gameloft to bring Xbox Live features to some of its mobile games — just a couple of months after Microsoft announced that the full Xbox Live experience would be arriving on iOS and Android games.